xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/Wizard.rst

 	:alt: Additional parameters

-In order to display the parameter wizard icon (|wizard|), you have to write a method ``getWizard()`` in your class that returns either the JavaScript code to be executed when user clicks on the icon or a full HTML snippet to be included after the field:
+In order to display the parameter wizard icon (|wizard|), you have to write a method ``getWizard()`` in your class that returns either the JavaScript code to be executed when user clicks on the icon:

 .. |wizard| image:: ../../Images/wizard.png
 	:alt: Wizard available